CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 ![Cryptoswap A and Gamma](../assets/images/cryptoswap/a_and_gamma.png)

 As the image shows, a higher `A` means more liquidity is concentrated around the price at which it's balanced, called the `price_scale`.
-Where as a higher `gamma` means liquidity is spread wider.
+Whereas a higher `gamma` means liquidity is spread wider.

 ## **Rebalancing**

 Assets within Cryptoswap pools are volatile, so prices and exchange rates are constantly changing.
 Cryptoswap's goal is to center most liquidity close to the current price, which allows more trading volume, and therefore more profit for LPs.
-So as prices move the algorithm must recenter or "rebalance" its liquidity to follow it.
+So, as prices move, the algorithm must re-center or "rebalance" its liquidity to follow it.
 This process is handled carefully, because **rebalancing realizes impermanent loss**.
 To protect LPs, Cryptoswap only rebalances when two conditions are met:

 1. The internal price must move beyond a minimum threshold, known as the **adjustment step**.
 2. The cost of rebalancing must be less than 50% of the trading fees earned by LPs. **This core safeguard ensures that impermanent loss is only realized when it is sufficiently offset by trading profits**, helping to prevent the erosion of LP deposits from rebalancing fees over time.